Remember that scene in the Wizard of Oz, when Dorothy, Toto, the Scarecrow and the Tin Man are walking through a foreboding part of the forest?

 Here’s something critical for you to remember about this scene.

 Dorothy and her friends SENSED something unpleasant ahead.
 They tapped into their previous experiences about being in dark, scary forests.
 They recognized the red flags.

 When it comes to less than favorable clients you can do this too.
 You can listen to your intuition, draw on prior experiences and look for red flags warning you to be aware, to be on guard.

 When you meet a new prospect, pay attention to subtle internal cues―are you feeling a happy smile spread across your face in response to their lit up eyes?
 Or a heaviness in your shoulders, discomfort in your gut, even a slight headache come on.

-Look for outward signs as well, like do they seem eager to know more and respectful of your time?
-Or ho-hum-ish about what you say, and showing up late or missing your get-aquainted chats?
+Look for outward signs as well.
+Do they seem eager to know more and respectful of your time?
+Or ho-hum-ish about what you say, show up late or even miss your get-aquainted chats?

-These, and other tell signs for let's keep going, or red flags for fair warning, can help you navigate a path to clients you love and filter out people that wouldn't be a good match.
+These, and other tell-tale signs for “let's keep going,” or red flags for “fair warning,” can help you navigate a path to clients you love and filter out people that wouldn't be a good match.

 Try this right now...

 P.S.
 Want to avoid the shadowy forest of unpleasant clients?
 You got it.
-Just click here for a fun and effective "Let's Chat" conversation, so you get on the path to attracting clients you adore.
+Just click here for an illuminating "Let's Chat" conversation, so you get on the path to attracting clients you adore.